 If you or a loved one were seriously injured in a truck collision in Arizona, the Phoenix truck accident lawyers at Begam Marks & Traulsen, P.A. can help.
-Our attorneys will represent you against major Arizona trucking companies and insurers.
+Our accident attorneys will represent you against major Arizona trucking companies and insurers.
 We know exactly how to handle every aspect of a truck accident case, from investigation the scene of the accident to preparing and taking your case to trial.
 Call (602) 254-6071 for a free consultation.

 Truck Accident Resources:

 - Who Is Liable in a Commercial Truck Accident?

 - What Damages Can You Recover For a Truck Accident in Arizona?

 - What to Do After a Truck Collision in Arizona